titogithub123/School_District_Analysis/README.md

 - **Passing Reading Score % - 97.34%**
 - **Overall Passing Both % - 90.94%**

 However, after the removal of the ninth-grade students we can see a precipitous drop in the passing math score %.
-This is probably due to the supposed fact that some of the children of the ninth-grade class at Thomas High were engaged in some dishonest behavior.
+This is probably due to the supposed fact that some of the students in the ninth-grade class at Thomas High were engaged in some dishonest behavior.
 We can see from the image below the updated lower passing math score percent.

 ![image](https://user-images.githubusercontent.com/93171738/147712071-6b92c7f4-2b17-4026-a827-a508019d438d.png)